bvirxx/bLUe_PYSIDE/README.md

 of raw file, eliminating the burden of a pre-conversion to the dng format.

 The program is fully modular : controls are implemented as independent adjustment layers using a common GUI.
-Any imaging library exposing Python bindings can take advantage of the GUI.
+New functionality can be added very quickly and any imaging library exposing Python bindings can take advantage of the GUI.

 bLUe is aware of multi-screen environments and color profiles : it uses image and monitor profiles in conjunction to display accurate colors.